 The provision of \$112,000 relates to expected credit losses.
-Impairment provision related to specific debts that are more than one year overdue pertains to a small number of customers with the 2020 amount owing mostly paid subsequent to 30 June.
+Impairment provision related to specific debts that are more than one year overdue pertains to a small number of customers.
 The Group continues to strongly pursue all debts provided for.